P-p-H-d/mlib/README.md

 and set 'container' to this representation.
 It returns M\_SERIAL\_OK\_DONE in case of success, or M\_SERIAL\_FAILURE in case of failure.
-In case of failure, the serializing object is in an unspecified state.
+In case of failure, the serializing object is in an unspecified but valid state.
 This method is only created only if the IN\_SERIAL & INIT methods are provided.

-It is ensured that the container gets from parsing a representation gets from name\_out\_serial and the original container are equal.
+It is ensured that the container gets from parsing a representation gets from name\_out\_serial and the original container are equal (using the same type of serialization object).

 ### M-LIST